supabase/realtime/forum/README.md

 For each group, exactly one node in the Muster cluster is the **designated** node, chosen by **consistent hashing** over the sorted member list (via [`ex_hash_ring`](https://hexdocs.pm/ex_hash_ring), 128 vnodes per node by default).
 Every node computes the same designated independently from the same ring (no consensus needed — the member list is the only input).
 Consistent hashing matters at rebalance time: when a node joins or leaves a cluster of size *N*, only ~1/*N* of the groups change their designated, instead of nearly all groups (as a naive `phash2(group, length(members))` would produce).

 The designated node owns the authoritative "which nodes hold this group" set.
 When the first local member of a group joins on node A, A sends a synchronous `:occupied` notification to the designated node.
-When the last local member leaves (after a cooldown — see below), A sends `:vacant`.
+When the last local member leaves (after a cooldown — see below), A queues the group and a periodic flush sends a batched `:vacant_batch` to the designated.
 The designated keeps a table keyed by `{group, node}` — the set of nodes a broadcast for that group must reach.

 To broadcast, a caller asks `designated/2` for the group's designated node and routes the message there over its own transport; the designated then fans out to the member nodes.
 While the cluster view is in flux, `designated/2` returns `{:rebalancing, members}` and the caller fans out to every member instead.